-With the Code of Corporate Governance Regulations, 2019 Al Shaheer Corporation Ltd. Year ended 30th June 2023 a.
-Male: 6 b.
-Female: 1
+With the Code of Corporate Governance Regulations, 2019 Al Shaheer Corporation Ltd. Year ended 30th June 2023

 The Company has applied the principles contained in the CCG in the following manner:

 1. The total number of directors are 7 as per the following: